Yash-Var/noura-project/README.md

 - [ ] js animation library for animation effects
 - [ ] create database to store user and habit related data
 - [ ] publish to chrome extension store
+- [ ] focus dropdown needs to be over top of back button, not under it

 ---